alexdeane/CachingExample/README.md

       for `IDistributedCache`) to cache results from the "repository"

 * The [ApiController](./CachingExample.Web/Controllers/ApiController.cs) returns JSON formatted weather data.
-It uses [ASP.Net Core Response Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/response?view=aspnetcore-7.0) and does not use the aforementioned `CachingService` at all.
+It uses [ASP.Net Core Output Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-7.0) and does not use the aforementioned `CachingService` at all.